 Unless otherwise indicated, the selling shareholders have sole voting and investment power with respect to their shares of common stock.
 All of the information contained in the table below is based upon information provided to us by the selling shareholders, and we have not independently verified this information.
-The selling shareholders may have sold, transferred or otherwise disposed of, or may sell, transfer or otherwise dispose of, at any time or from time to time since the date on which it provided the information regarding the shares beneficially owned, all or a portion of the shares beneficially owned in transactions exempt from the registration requirements of the Securities Act of 1933, or the Securities Act.
+The selling shareholders may have sold, transferred or otherwise disposed of, or may sell, transfer or otherwise dispose of, at any time or from time to time since the date on which it provided the information regarding the shares beneficially owned in transactions exempt from the registration requirements of the Securities Act of 1933, or the Securities Act.

-The number of shares outstanding and the percentages of beneficial ownership are based on 56,168,005 shares of our common stock issued and outstanding as of March 22, 2013, which assumes all of the warrants being registered have been exercised.
+The number of shares outstanding and the percentages of beneficial ownership are based on 58,573,223 shares of our common stock issued and outstanding as of July 1, 2013, plus 7,958,016 shares underlying warrants which are being registered hereunder.
 For the purposes of the following table, the number of shares common stock beneficially owned has been determined in accordance with Rule 13d-3 under the Securities Exchange Act of 1934, or the Exchange Act, and such information is not necessarily indicative of beneficial ownership for any other purpose.
 Under Rule 13d-3, beneficial ownership includes any shares as to which a selling shareholder has sole or shared voting power or investment power and also any shares which that selling shareholder has the right to acquire within 60 days of the date of this prospectus through the exercise of any stock option, warrant or other rights.